-Why not stock up on some cut-price chocolates on your visit to Aachen.
-The factory shop sells this high quality chocolate at much better prices than elsewhere.
+Why not stock up on delicious German chocolates on your visit to Aachen?
+The Lindt factory shop sells this high quality chocolate at much better prices than elsewhere!

-Students are mainly accommodated in four-bedded rooms in a modern style (some may have five beds depending on group breakdown), with showers and toilets shared on each floor.
-Staff will be accommodated in en-suite twin rooms.
-A single room supplement will apply if they are requested.
+Students are mainly accommodated in four-bedded rooms (some may have five beds depending on group breakdown), with showers and toilets shared on each floor.
+Staff will be accommodated in en-suite twin rooms (for single rooms, a supplement will apply).

 The hostel boasts 188 rooms ranging from single rooms to multibedded rooms with private en-suite facilities.
 Students will normally be accommodated in multi-bedded rooms, with staff in twins and singles.